RosaPixel/Exam.io/README.md

 # Exam.io
-A project to help pacients with their blood counts This is the base for the overall project, more specialized versions to come
+A project to help pacients with their blood counts This is the not finished base for the overall project.